dcdillon/r-stripper/README.md

 ### Usage

-In the `configure` file for an R package, add a line at the end that calls `r-stripper`.
+In the `configure` file for an R package, add a line at the end that calls `stripper`.
 Alternatively, the code from the `stripper` file can be pasted directly in to your `configure` file (preferably as the last thing that happens).

 ### Supported Linkers